tonycurtis/pmix/index.md

 * Ease of adoption.
 The PMIx convenience library is designed to be particularly easy for resource managers (and the SMS in general) to adopt, thus facilitating a rapid uptake into that community for application portability.
 Both client and server libraries are included, along with reference examples of client usage and server-side integration.
 A list of supported environments and versions is provided [here](etc) - please check regularly as the list is changing!

 The convenience library targets support for the Linux operating system.
 A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of RedHat Enterprise Linux (RHEL), Fedora, CentOS, and SUSE Linux Enterprise Server (SLES).
 In addition, development support is maintained for Mac OSX.
 Production support for vendor-specific operating systems is included as provided by the vendor.

+Participation in the PMIx community is open to anyone, and not restricted to only code contributors to the convenience library.
+Current community members are listed [here](community).

 Overview of PMIx
 =====================